Super easy vegan korma ready in 30 minutes! A delicious blend of vegetables and spices in a creamy and rich korma sauce.

-- Add in the tomato paste and frozen vegetables and sauté until the vegetables begin to soften slightly.
+- Add in the tomato paste and frozen vegetables and sauté until the vegetables are slightly softened.

-- Add in the blended coconut cashew cream mix and simmer until the vegetables are cooked.
+- Add in the blended cashews and coconut milk and simmer until the vegetables are cooked.

-- Add coconut sugar and salt to taste.
+- Add coconut sugar sugar and stir in.
+Add salt to taste.

-- Serve with basmati rice and some poppadoms.
-Add fresh cilantro to garnish.
+- Serve with basmati rice and fresh cilantro with poppadoms on the side (optional).

 - The frozen vegetables you use should contain peas and carrots.
 Ours was peas, carrots, green beans and corn.
 If you get a different frozen veg mix that’s totally fine, but peas and carrots are great as the base vegetables for this.